Concepts

 - Integrity: TEEs ensure that the programs they run are not modified, or replaced during execution.
 This means that the output of a program running in a TEE is the result of the program code and its input.

 The way TEEs demonstrate program execution guarantees is through TEE attestations.
 An enclave program has access to a TEE secure module that can generate TEE attestations.
-A TEE attestation is a signed data structure that contains a series of hashes representing the enclave software stack and the host environment.
-An enclave in AWS Nitro Enclaves or Google Confidential Spaces is instantiated from a Docker image, which contains a program executable and its dependencies.
-One of the hashes in a TEE attestation is the hash of that image - let's call it code_measurement
+A TEE attestation is a signed data structure that contains a series of byte arrays representing measurements (hashes) of the enclave software stack and the host environment.
+An enclave in AWS Nitro Enclaves or Google Confidential Spaces is instantiated from a Docker image that contains a program executable and its dependencies.
+One of the measurements in a TEE attestation is of that image and, together with several other measurements of the host environment, we call it the code_measurement

 .
 When, as is the case with Blocky Attestation Service, that image is created via a reproducible build process, the code_measurement

 attests to the program code running in the enclave.
-A TEE attestation also has space for byte arrays representing program output.
-That output space can be used by the program to reflect its input, such as a user request, and provide result of the program execution.
+A TEE attestation also defines fields for user-defined byte arrays, which can be used to emit attested data from a program running inside an enclave.
 You can learn more about AWS Nitro Enclave attestation structure here and about Google Confidential Spaces attestation structure here.

 Data in an attestation is signed by the TEE secure module using the TEE hardware manufacturer's private key tee_priv_key